Excerpted from the Italy Career Guide

 Tel: +39 049 8934994

 Executive Recruiters and Search Firms

 http://www.cegos-search.it (Italian, English)

 This is an international recruitment firm with almost 50 years of experience specialized in the sales/marketing, IT, finance, human resources, legal, and research and development sectors.
 Online vacancies can be browsed by specialty.
 The website also offers a service called ‘under 30’ dedicated to graduates and young professionals entering the job market for the first time.

 Newspapers that Publish Job Advertisements

 Bollettino del Lavoro

-This is the website of the magazine Bollettino del Lavoro (Labor Bulletin), on sale at the price of 2.00 EUR and containing more than 20,000 job opportunities.
-This website offers an e-newsletter for job news.
-The magazine provides information on job fairs and events related to employment all over the country.
+This is the website of the magazine Bollettino del Lavoro (Labor Bulletin), and it contains job opportunities across Italy.
+The website offers an e-newsletter for job news.
+The magazine, distributed in 15 regions, provides information on job fairs and events related to employment throughout the country.
 A fee is required for an annual subscription.

 Bollettino del Lavoro